mrfhitz/Mac-OS-X-Dev-Setup/README.md

 * Turn off virtual env: ``$ vagrant halt``

 **Note:** If you are using my config I made the vagrant to use the port [:8888](localhost:8888) as your apache server.
+**ERROR:** If you get the error: ```Valid states are 'starting, running'.
+The machine is in the 'poweroff' state.``` you need to change the version of Virtualbox you have instaled.
+I have tested VirtualBox 4.3 and it work fine.

 ## Node.js